xingrz/android_hardware_google_av/codec2/1.0/mts/common/README.md

 usage: MtsHidlC2V1\_0TargetComponentTest -I software -C <comp name>

 #### audio :
 Functionality of audio test is to validate audio specific functionality Codec2 components.
-This resource files for this test are taken from hardware/interfaces/media/res.
+The resource files for this test are taken from hardware/interfaces/media/res.
 The path to these files on the device is required to be given for bitstream tests.

 usage: MtsHidlC2V1\_0TargetAudioDecTest -I software -C <comp name> -P /sdcard/media

+#### video :
+Functionality of video test is to validate video specific functionality Codec2 components.
+The resource files for this test are taken from hardware/interfaces/media/res.
+The path to these files on the device is required to be given for bitstream tests.

+usage: MtsHidlC2V1\_0TargetVideoDecTest -I software -C <comp name> -P /sdcard/media